 Unusual Options Activity Insight: iShares MSCI Emerging Index Fund

-On Wednesday, shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw unusual options activity.
-After the option alert, the stock price moved up to $53.56.
+Shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $53.83.

 - Trade Type: PUT